kkapsner/vscode-duplicateselection/README.md

 ## Features

-Adds the action duplicateselection.action.copySelectionForwardAction and duplicateselection.actioncopySelectionBackwardAction
+Adds the action duplicateselection.action.copySelectionForwardAction and duplicateselection.action.copySelectionBackwardAction

 To get a behaviour similar to SublimeText or Notepad++ you can use the following in your keybindings.json:
 ```